rogerchamberlain/rogerchamberlain.github.io/intro-to-circuits.md

 We can also put waterwheels in the pipe that push against the flow of water.
 These waterwheels and different diameters **resist** the **current** of the stream, fighting its flow of charge.
 Circuits are not physically flows of water, of course,  but most physical circuit components have some intrinsic resistance that *functions* like a pipe diameter or a hard-to-turn waterwheel.
 This should be intuitive: components *use* the power of the flow to do other work, like heat up, light a filament, or spin a motor.
 We call components designed specifically to resist the flow of current **resistors**.

 You measure current in amperes, or "amps" for short.
-The unit symbol is an "$A$"---$45A$ means 45 amps---and you call a given current an "amperage" (so a lightbulb might have an amperage of 12A).
-You measure resistance in ohms, using an $\Omega$ as the symbol.
-A motor might then have a resistance of $9 \Omega$.
+The unit symbol is an "A"---45A means 45 amps---and you call a given current an "amperage" (so a lightbulb might have an amperage of 12A).
+You measure resistance in ohms, using an &Omega; as the symbol.
+A motor might then have a resistance of 9&Omega;.

 ### Ohm's law

 Both current and resistance relate to voltage via **Ohm's Law**:

-$$ V = IR $$
+*V = IR*

-where $V$ is voltage, $I$ is current, and $R$ is resistance.
+where *V* is voltage, *I* is current, and *R* is resistance.

 This equation should make intuitive sense: the *energy* that will be expended going between two points should depend on *how much* stuff can get through at any one instant and *how hard it is* for the stuff to get through.